Skip to main content

 Email: financialaid@ncsu.edu

-Updating Personal Email – The university’s primary method of communication with you before January 2024 will be emailing the personal email address you have on file with Admissions.
-Update your email address in your wolfPAW account, particularly if it is a high school email that may expire after graduation.
+Updating Personal Email – The university’s primary method of communication with you before January 2027 will be emailing the personal email address you have on file with Admissions.
+Update your email address in your wolfPAW portal, particularly if it is a high school email that may expire after graduation.

 Updating Address or Phone Number – It is very important that your address and phone information are kept current with the university.